KEYTRUDA in combination with LENVIMA has been studied in certain patients with advanced endometrial cancer.

-KEYTRUDA (an infusion) and LENVIMA (capsules) are used together to help fight your advanced endometrial cancer.
-Learn how each treatment works in different ways.
+KEYTRUDA and LENVIMA are used together to help fight certain types of advanced endometrial cancer.
+Learn about how each treatment works and potential side effects.

 KEYTRUDA from Merck and LENVIMA from Eisai each have programs to help you with your treatment.

 Paying close attention to how you are feeling throughout treatment is very important.
 Learn tips that may help you take an active role in your treatment.
-Talk to your doctor if something feels new or different.
+Talk to your health care provider if something feels new or different.

 KEYTRUDA and LENVIMA are prescription medicines used together to treat a kind of uterine cancer called advanced endometrial carcinoma: